How to tackle soaring SaaS inflation rates

 Identify and eliminate unused, duplicate and redundant SaaS apps

-To do this, you should start by identifying whether there are software applications being subscribed to that are either no longer required, or that include more licenses than are needed.
+With this in mind, start by identifying whether there are software applications that are being subscribed to that are either no longer required, or that include more licenses than are needed.

 Give yourself time to negotiate better renewal terms